 8. What things do your country, city or neighborhood possessed that you are grateful for?

-9. List three material things which you currently have that you are thankful for?
+9. List three material things that you currently have that you are thankful for.

-10. What things have you received or given for free which you have taken granted for?
+10. What things have you received or given for free which you have taken for granted?
 (For example, the attention someone gives you.)

 11. Are there things which you have right now but don’t have 10 years ago?

 12. Can you be grateful for having money to buy the things that you desire?